 In Portal 2, GLaDOS refuses to turn the insults off even when kicked out of her body and facing a nigh-omnipotent Wheatley, repeatedly calling him a moron and claiming the player did all the work during their escape plan.
 This gets her (and the player, by proxy) punched down a bottomless pit.

-In Red Dead Redemption during the first mission with Landon Ricketts John Marston is greeted by a trio of Mexican thugs who are hassling him for being an American interfering in the affairs of Mexico.
-John says that he has no problem with them personally and he is just here in Mexico on official business, he then asks them politely to leave him alone and they can all go home to their families.
+During the first mission with Landon Ricketts, John Marston is greeted by a trio of Mexican thugs who are hassling him for being an American interfering in the affairs of Mexico.
+John says that he has no problem with them personally and he is just here in Mexico on official business; he then asks them politely to leave him alone and they can all go home to their families.
 The trio then continues to harass John and even steals his hat.
-John then having had enough of their tomfoolery shoots all 3 of them casually and takes his hat back.
-John by now has killed hundreds of bandits that decided to get in his way so those 3 didn't have any clue who they were messing with.
+John, having had enough of their tomfoolery, promptly shoots all 3 of them casually and takes his hat back.
+John by now has killed hundreds of bandits that decided to get in his way, so those 3 didn't have any clue who they were messing with.
 Landon Ricketts lampshades the killings of those 3 idiots and tells John that he becomes like a peasant when he kills peasants and that he isn't exactly endearing himself to the people of Mexico by casually killing men like that.
 A dragon killing casually when it doesn't need to is just showing off.

 Saints Row IV has an alien general who thinks the best way to deal with The Boss escaping is to blow up Earth.
-Had he not blown up Earth, The Boss would not have returned to kick his ass up and down the ship.
+As the narrator notes, had he not blown up Earth, The Boss would not have returned to kick his ass up and down the ship.

 Numerous citizens in Ultima IX try to bully and pick fights with the Avatar, a heavily armed demigod and messiah of Britannia's religion who's trying to save the world.
 Despite the Avatar visibly carrying magical weapons and armor, some NPCs will even attempt to fight unarmed, often for petty reasons.
 The most notable example is a child that starts combat with the Avatar for not giving him money.